nnamdiilokah/Credit_Risk_Analysis/README.md

 For this project, we were tasked to predict credit risk for Fast Lending, a peer-to-peer lending services company.
 We will use Python and the Scikit-learn library to build and evaluate several machine learning models to predict credit risk by adopting the following procedures on credit card dataset:

-+ **Data Oversampling:** we’ll oversample the data using the RandomOverSampler and SMOTE algorithms
++ **Data Oversampling:** we’ll oversample the data using the RandomOverSampler and SMOTE algorithms.
-+ **Data Undersampling:**  we’ll undersample the data using the ClusterCentroids algorithm
++ **Data Undersampling:**  we’ll undersample the data using the ClusterCentroids algorithm.
 + **Combinbation of over- and under- sampling:** we’ll use a combinatorial approach of over-and undersampling using the SMOTEENN algorithm.
 + **Comparing machine learning models that reduce bias:**  we’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.